doobeh/homework/README.md

 }
  ```

+ example curl request:

+    curl --user email@example.com:secretpassword homework.example.com/api/v1/auth

  A bad authentication token or auth will return a http code 401.
  Tokens can't be requested for other tokens (401 error).

+ The token can now be used in place of the user in a BasicAuth request
+ (The password can be anything, as it's discarded)

  ### Image Uploads